pynufft/pynufft/README.md

 ### Limitations

-In Numpy, the default fft library is fftpack, so the speed of NUFFT transform may optimized by FFTW.
+In Numpy, the default fft library is fftpack, so the speed of NUFFT transform may be optimized by FFTW.

 Check out the tutorial (http://jyhmiinlin.github.io/pynufft/misc/fftw.html)